-A person engaged in the business of renting vehicles without drivers (rental company) is required to collect, at the time the vehicle is rented, a surcharge on each contract that is for a period of 180 days or less.
+A person engaged in the business of renting vehicles without drivers (a rental company) is required to collect, at the time the vehicle is rented, a surcharge on each contract that is for a period of 180 days or fewer.

 A rental vehicle is a:

-- Passenger vehicle that is designed to transport fifteen or fewer passengers and that is rented without a driver
+- passenger vehicle that is designed to transport 15 or fewer passengers and that is rented without a driver.

-- Truck, trailer or semi-trailer that has a gross vehicle weight (GVW) of less than 26,001 pounds, that is rented without a driver and is used in the transportation of personal property
+- truck, trailer or semitrailer that has a gross vehicle weight (GVW) of less than 26,001 pounds, is rented without a driver and is used in the transportation of personal property.

-The 5% surcharge applies to the following gross receipts items of the rental contract.
-This listing is not all inclusive, but is a guideline in assisting with compliance.
+The 5 percent surcharge applies to the following gross receipts items of the rental contract.
+This listing is not all inclusive, but is a guideline for assisting with compliance.

 - Rental vehicle base charge (daily/weekly/monthly)

-- Additional fuel charges, driver charges or underage driver charges
+- Additional fuel, driver or underage driver charges

 - Drop off or delivery fee